 Beat in eggs, one at a time, beating hard after each addition until smooth.
 Continue beating until dough is satiny and breaks into strands.
 Allow the mixture to cool.

 Transfer the dough to a pastry bag with a large star tip.
-For each pastry,

 To make the filling:

 Combine sugar and cornstarch in a saucepan.
 In a bowl, whisk together milk and egg yolks Whisk milk mixture into sugar mixture.

 Place the saucepan over medium heat.
 Bring the mixture to a boil, whisking constantly.
 Boil for 1 minute; remove from heat.

 Stir in rum, orange zest, and vanilla.
 Transfer the pastry cream to a bowl.
 Place a piece of plastic wrap directly on the surface.

 Allow to cool for 30 minutes and then refrigerate until cold.
 Fold in the whipped cream.

 To assemble the zeppole:

 Cut the pastries in half horizontally.
 Transfer the filling mixture to a pastry bag with a star tip.
-Pipe some of the filling onto the cut side of the bottom half of each pastry.
+Pipe some of the fillings onto the cut side of the bottom half of each pastry.
 Place the top half of the pastry on the filling.